BLOG WITH THE DANUBE

 January 2026

-This year, I will dedicate my time to explore how it is possible to co-create a piece of music with a river – with the Danube River.
+This year, I will dedicate my time to explore how to co-create a piece of music with a river – with the Danube River.

-I want to nourish and deepen my relationship with the river that runs through Vienna, the city where I live.
+I want to nourish and deepen a relationship with the charismatic river that runs through Vienna, the city where I live.
 I have known the Danube River since my childhood.
-The plan for this year is to create a longer composition for soprano, orchestra, two performers and electronics WITH THE DANUBE – that’s also the title of the piece.
-The music, text, scenography and performance will be co-composed through an interactive process that invites the river as a living being.
-As a composer and artist, I want to cultivate multispecies thinking and a co-creative relationship.
+The plan for this year is to create a larger composition for soprano, orchestra, two performers and electronics WITH THE DANUBE – that’s also the title of the piece.
+The music, text, scenography and performance are co-composed through an interactive and collaborative process that invites the river as a living being and co-creator.
+The project is designed to cultivate multispecies thinking and a co-creative relationship – or rather, partnership with a fluvial ecosystem.
+Such a relationship is not something I can decide for myself.
+The river must be asked, invited, and cared for.

 I’m delighted to announce that I have received a state scholarship in composition from the Republic of Austria for this work.
-This will enable me to further deepen and expand the explorations.
-However, I am not the composer of the piece.
-I’m a partner, a co-composer, I work in collaboration with the Danube River.
+This will enable me (us) to further deepen and expand the explorations.
+However, I am not the (only) composer or artist at work.
+I’m a partner, a co-composer working in collaboration with the Danube River as a living being and active partner.
+The creative process will involve collaborative work within team of outstanding artists with whom I enjoy a long-standing working relationship including, among others, Juliet Fraser, Elie Halonen, Satu Hakamäki and Lisa Horvath.
+The process will also accommodate further more-than-human partners, including technologies.

 All fotos by Pia Palme 2026